Anti-Resume

 Here's my anti-resume,

-I love Lua, it's beautiful.
-Again, I like simplicity in things, when I code in any other language, I usually use a subset of its features.
-I don't like using iterators over loops, I don't do operator overloading, I don't like it when languages offer multiple ways of accomplishing the same thing.
-This is also the reason I'm starting to like C.
+I don't specialise in any particular programming language.
+I love languages like C, Lua, vanilla js because they're simple, and even when I'm coding in other languages, I usually use a subset of its features.
+I try to avoid things like iterators, operator overloading, even function overriding.
+I don't like it when languages offer multiple ways of accomplishing the same thing.

-I rely a lot on intuition.
+I rely a lot on intuition when programming.

 I’m not a fan of TDD.